There is so much more to San Francisco apart from being the financial, commercial, and cultural center of Northern California.

 10/ 7D DarkRide Experience

-Take a break from exploring the outdoors and seek out a different kind of adventure indoors, with the 7D DarkRide Experience.
+Take a break from exploring the outdoors and seek out a different kind of adventure indoors.

-This is a combination of a video game and interactive motion theater that puts you in a virtually action-packed world.
+This is a combination of a video game and interactive motion theater experience.

-Feel the heightened excitement inside a 20-seat theater that features a gigantic movie screen using cutting-edge 3D technology to give you the best thills possible.
+Feel the heightened excitement inside a 20-seat theater that features a gigantic movie screen.

 The 7D Experience opens til 9pm daily, so there’ll be plenty of time at night to catch this attraction.